Celebrity Beyond: Construction and career

 On 19 November 2020, the keel for Celebrity Beyond was laid down.

 The ship arrived in Southampton on 21 April 2022 for its maiden voyage on 27 April to Barcelona.
 This initial itinerary called at La Rochelle, Bilbao, Lisbon, Cadiz, Malaga, Palma and concluded in Barcelona.

 On 10 May 2022, Celebrity Cruises announced that gymnast Simone Biles will be the godmother of the ship.
 The christening ceremony was held in Florida on 4 November 2022.

-On 19 July 2025 The beyond suffered major engine troubles that delayed her entry into Miami by 7 hours causing celebrity to cancel the following cruise on the 20th.
+On 19 July 2025, the ship suffered major engine troubles that delayed her entry into Miami by 7 hours causing Celebrity to cancel the following cruise on the 20th.

 Notable captains

-Captain Kate McCue was the captain of Celebrity Beyond from April 21, 2022 to February 24, 2025.
+Captain Kate McCue was the captain of Celebrity Beyond from April 21, 2022, to February 24, 2025.
 She was the first captain of Celebrity Beyond.
 In an announcement made on Instagram, she bid farewell to the company.
 "Today, I say farewell to Celebrity," she begins, "I've spent the last 22 years on 11 ships in the Royal Caribbean Group, from 2nd Officer to Captain."
 McCue was the first American woman to captain a "Mega" cruise ship.